eclipse-archived/codewind-vscode/README.md

 2. Open the **Codewind** view in the Explorer view group or enter `Focus on Codewind View` into the [**Command Palette**](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 If you do not see Codewind in either the Explorer view or the Command Palette, the extension did not install correctly.
 3. Choose **Install** when prompted to complete the installation of additional Docker images that Codewind requires to run.
 The installation may take a few minutes to complete.
 4. Now you can create or add a project.
 Add a project by using either the `Create Project` or `Add Existing Project` command.
 The new project appears in the Codewind view.
 5. To see all actions available, open the Command Palette and type `Codewind`.
-You can also access Commands through buttons and right-click menus in the Codewind view.
+You can access these same commands through buttons and right-click menus in the Codewind view.
+For more information, see the [Commands Overview](https://www.eclipse.org/codewind/mdt-vsc-commands-overview.html).

 ## Contributing
 Submit issues and contributions: